evkx/evkx.github.io/content/guides/understandingrange/cltc/_index.md

 ---
 title: CLTC Range testing
 linktitle: CLTC
-description: The CLTC is a driving cycle that simulates the typical driving conditions and patterns of Chinese drivers.
+description: The CLTC is a driving cycle that simulates Chinese drivers' typical driving conditions and patterns.
 weight: 3
 shownavtabs: true
 ---
 <!-- markdownlint-disable MD033 -->

-It was developed by the China Automotive Technology & Research Center (CATARC) in 2020, and it is expected to replace the previous test cycle, called the China Automotive Test Cycle (CATC), which was based on the outdated New European Driving Cycle (NEDC).
-The CLTC aims to provide more realistic and accurate range estimates for EVs in China.
+ China Automotive Technology & Research Center ( [CATARC](https://www.catarc.ac.cn/) ) developed the cycle in 2020.
+It replaced the previous test cycle, the China AutomotiveTest Cycle (CATC), based on the outdated New European Driving Cycle (NEDC).

+The CLTC cycle was created by following more than 5000 cars in China over three years.
+CATARC used the driving data to create cycles to replicate how people drive cars in China.

-The CLTC-P contains a total of 11 short trips (including 7 short trips in the low-speed phase, 3 short trips in the medium-speed phase, and 1 short trip in the high-speed phase) and 12 idle segments, with a total duration of 1800 seconds.
+The CLTC-P contains 11 short trips (including seven short trips in the low-speed phase, three short trips in the medium-speed phase, and one short trip in the high-speed phase) and 12 idle segments, totaling 1800 seconds.

 <table class="table table-striped border">
         <thead>